Dean Winslow: Deployments

 In November 1998, Winslow led a military medical relief mission to Honduras in the aftermath of Hurricane Mitch.
 Winslow deployed to the Middle East six times from 2003 to 2011 as a flight surgeon supporting combat operations in Iraq and Afghanistan.
-From January–April 2003, Winslow was the flight surgeon responsible for combat rescue operations from Tikrit to northern Iraq during the initial invasion.
+From January–April 2003, Winslow was the flight surgeon responsible for combat rescue operations from Tikrit to northern Iraq during the invasion.
 In September 2005, he coordinated military public health and force protection in Louisiana in the aftermath of Hurricane Katrina.
 In 2006, Winslow served as an ER physician and flight surgeon at the United States Air Force 447th EMEDS (combat hospital) in Baghdad and in 2008 he returned to serve as hospital commander of the same unit during the Iraq surge.
 In 2009, Winslow was selected to serve as a physician in Antarctica supporting the National Science Foundation.

 He is a 2007 graduate of Air War College.
 He has served as an infectious disease consultant to the USAF Surgeon General.
 In March 2020 he returned to active status in the California State Guard to assist with the state's response to the Coronavirus pandemic and the wildfires in California.
-Winslow has served as an advisor on COVID-19 to the Commander, NATO International Security Assistance Force, Afghanistan.
+Winslow served as an advisor on COVID-19 to the Commander, NATO International Security Assistance Force, Afghanistan.